AlfBerht/AlfBerht/README.md

 <div>
  I'm a 3D artist.
 This is the path I chose for myself in 2023.
 I believe it is my ikegai.
- I especially enjoy creating locations, thinking about who is present, what they are thinking and what they are doing.
+ I especially enjoy creating locations.
 When creating a scene, I always try to understand the person who is there and assume how things would be if I were that character.

  In 2023 I graduated with two majors: Graphic Design and Architectural Design.
  In 2024, I graduated from a year-long course in 3D Generalist.
 This step was decisive.
 During my studies I tried many things and found myself in what I love now.